5 Solutions to Fix Photos Disappeared from iPhone after iOS 14 Update

 If you are trying to access the synced iCloud photos via cellular data, then you should check these settings.
 Go to iCloud Photo settings and tap on “Cellular Data”.
 From here, you need to make sure the cellular data option is enabled.
 Otherwise, the syncing will only take place when your phone is connected to a Wifi network.

 Chances are that there could be a lack of free space on your iCloud account as well.
 To check this, go to your phone’s iCloud Store and tap on “Manage Storage”.
 From here, you can check how much free space is left.
 If you want, you can buy extra storage from here as well.

 4. Reset your Apple ID

-Besides that, there are several other solutions to fix iCloud photos not syncing problem as well that you can further explore.
+Besides that, there are several other solutions to fix the iCloud photos not syncing problems as well that you can further explore.

 - Unlock your device and go to its Albums.
 From here, you can view a “Recently Deleted” folder.
 Just tap on it.

 - Here, you can view all the photos that were deleted in the last 30 days.
 Tap on the Select button to pick the photos you wish to recover.